 What review surfaces matter most for B2B SaaS brands?

-G2 and Capterra are the dominant B2B review surfaces and are weighted heavily across ChatGPT, Claude, Perplexity, and Gemini for software-category queries.
-G2 alone has more than 2.4 million verified reviews and licensing relationships with multiple AI engines.
+G2 and Capterra are the dominant B2B review surfaces.
+G2 alone has more than 2.4 million verified reviews and is the standard reference point for category comparison among enterprise buyers.

 Do healthcare providers face additional rules around online reviews?